 - If a transfer equivalent for PTHA 1409 from another school was approved, two PTA faculty members from that school must fill out the forms.
 Contact the Department Chair for details on how to submit forms from faculty external to ACC.

-- Take the ATI TEAS (Allied Health) before applying to the program.
+- All applicants must complete the TEAS Exam (Allied Health version) before applying to the program.
 For information on how to schedule your TEAS Exam through an ACC testing center, click here.
 You may also choose to schedule your TEAS Exam online or at a PSA testing center.
 There is no expiration date for the TEAS score until ATI releases a new version of the TEAS.
 At this point, all applicants to the PTA Program must have a score report for the newest version.
 This is true regardless of how recent the older version was taken.
 Ample notice of upcoming changes will be provided to students on the PTA website and on the Health Sciences website.
 There is no cutoff score or minimum requirement on the TEAS.
 The composite score will be used for ranking purposes and cannot be substituted with a score for an individual component of the exam.
-Listed below are resources to aid in preparing for the ATI TEAS:
+Listed below are resources to aid in preparing for the TEAS Exam:

 - During the application period (see “Deadline” above), go to the CastleBranch website and click the link “Place Order.”